Ageing: Biological basis

-The factors proposed to influence biological ageing fall into two main categories, programmed and damage-related.
-Programmed factors follow a biological timetable, perhaps one that might be a continuation of the one that regulates childhood growth and development.
+The factors proposed to influence biological ageing fall into two main categories, programmed and error-related.
+Programmed factors follow a biological timetable that might be a continuation of inherent mechanisms that regulate childhood growth and development.
 This regulation would depend on changes in gene expression that affect the systems responsible for maintenance, repair and defense responses.
-Damage-related factors include internal and environmental assaults to living organisms that induce cumulative damage at various levels.
-A third, novel, concept is that ageing is mediated by vicious cycles.

-Molecular and cellular hallmarks of ageing

-In a detailed review, Lopez-Otin and colleagues (2013), who discuss ageing through the lens of the damage theory, propose nine metabolic "hallmarks" of ageing in various organisms but especially mammals:
+Factors causing errors or damage include internal and environmental events that induce cumulative deterioration in one or more organs.